 - Introducing new cyber security measures

-- Gathering foreign intelligence or criminal evidence to mitigate potential or real-time threats
+- Gathering foreign intelligence or forensic evidence to mitigate potential or real-time threats

-- Safeguarding systems against international terrorist activities, espionage, and insider threats
+- Safeguarding systems against adversary activities, espionage, and insider threats

-- Supporting other cyber intelligence procedures in the overall cybersecurity unit
+- Supporting other cyber intelligence activities in the overall cybersecurity unit

-Earnings can reach $86,000 for just 0-1 year of experience and $131,000 or more for 15+ years of experience.
-As a certified cyber operations specialist, you can also work in the following roles:
+Earnings for CyberOps specialists can reach $76,000-$132,000 in the first year of experience and $127,000 or more for 15+ years of experience.
+As a certified cyber operations specialist, you can expect to work in any of the following roles:

 A career as a cyber operations specialist can be ideal for you if you want to go into a highly technical position and work in a field that is expected to experience rapid growth in the upcoming years.